-Five benefits of environmentally-friendly business practices
+Five benefits of climate-friendly business practices

 9-minute read

-Sustainability starts in your mission statement and nurtures your future.
+A commitment to the climate starts in your mission statement and nurtures your future.
 It requires buy-in from your employees, discipline from your company’s leaders, and a consistent effort to ensure you’re on track.
 But it pays off—for everyone.

 1. It can decrease your costs

-The benefits of reducing energy use are also a lot simpler to calculate than other aspects of sustainability: more energy use equals more expenses.
+The benefits of reducing energy use are also a lot simpler to calculate than other aspects of climate-friendly practices: more energy use equals more expenses.
 By doing things like upgrading your windows, switching to energy-efficient appliances and turning off the lights after work, you can direct more of your money into your core business activities.

 2. It can help future-proof your business